hackn3y/security-monitor-dash/README.md

   - Port scanning and directory traversal
   - Anomalous time access
   - Failed authentication monitoring
+  - SQL injection detection
+  - API rate limiting violations
+  - Credential stuffing attacks
+  - Geo-location anomalies
-- **Automated Alerting**: SNS notifications for HIGH and CRITICAL severity alerts
+- **Automated Alerting**: Slack and SNS notifications for MEDIUM, HIGH and CRITICAL severity alerts
 - **Interactive Dashboard**: Real-time web dashboard for visualizing security events and alerts
 - **Scalable Architecture**: Fully serverless with automatic scaling
 - **Cost-Effective**: Pay only for what you use with AWS serverless services